THE ANIMAL WELFARE BOARD OF INDIA

 - It is committed to the protection of India’s wildlife; it achieves this by working in partnership with local communities and governments on a range of projects, from species rehabilitation to the prevention of the illegal wildlife trade.

-We hope you like the study notes on Environmental Organisations for paper-1 for UGC NET EXAM 2021.
+We hope you like the study notes on Environmental Organisations for Paper-1 for UGC NET EXAM 2022.